matthorgan/matthorgan.github.io/content/blog/hugo-and-appveyor-goodness.md

 ```

 You should now have your website online and browsable at https://yourusername.github.io - take a moment to bask in its unfinished glory before we move on to the cool stuff!

+## Step 3.
+Using AppVeyor to automate the Hugo build

+Having our newly generated website up and running already is cool but each time you add/modify any of the static content, the site will need to be rebuilt and pushed up to GitHub.
+That's at least two buttons more than I want to have to press so we're going to use AppVeyor to automate it for us.

+## Step 4.
+Setting up a custom domain with GitHub Pages (Optional)